In C#, the lifecycle of a thread is divided into five different states in which a thread may enter during its lifetime.

-A thread enters a runnable state when the Start() method has been called on it.
+A thread enters the runnable state when the Start() method has been called on it.
 It means, that a thread is eligible to

-run, but it's not yet running, as the thread scheduler hasn't selected it to run.
+run, but it's not running yet, because the thread scheduler hasn't selected it to run.

-At one point of time, there could be multiple thread in a runnable state,
+At one point of time there could be multiple threads in the runnable state within the thread pool,

-it's always the choice of thread scheduler to decide on which thread to move to the next state from runnable state.
+and it's always the choice of thread scheduler to decide which thread from the runnable state should be moved to the next state.